Three new cases on D-Day for alert level 2

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Government has revealed three new Covid-19 cases, including two nurses who have tested positive, ahead of an announcement later this afternoon about when the country will move to alert level 2.
+The Government has revealed three new Covid-19 cases ahead of an announcement later this afternoon about when the country will move to alert level 2.

-There was no 1pm press conference with the new Covid-19 cases instead revealed in a press release.
-Once again there were no new cases in the Southern District Health Board area, where there have been no cases for more than three weeks.
+There was no media conference today, with new Covid-19 cases instead revealed in a press release about 1pm.

-The Ministry of Health said two of the three cases were linked to the St Margaret’s Hospital & Rest Home in Auckland.
+In the press release the Ministry of Health said two cases were linked to the St Margaret’s Hospital & Rest Home in Auckland.
 The individuals are both nurses at Waitakere Hospital.

 Both had been asymptomatic throughout a stand-down period which they spent in precautionary self-isolation at home.